-Explore Tarn Hows, recommended for walkers in Wordsworth’s 1835 guide of the Lake District (it was partially bought by Beatrix Potter in 1930 and left to the National Trust in her will).
+From Hill Top Farm you will travel to Tarn Hows, which was recommended for walkers in Wordsworth’s 1935 guide through the district of the Lakes.
+Later in 1930, was partly bought by Beatrix Potter and subsequently left to the National Trust in her will.

 The next stop is, Coniston, the third largest lake in the Lake District and is famous for an array of reason.
 The Victorian artist, John Ruskin owned Brantwood House located on the Eastern Shores of the Lake.
 Arthur Ransome based his children’s novels Swallows & Amazons on Coniston Water and it was also the scene of many attempts to break the world water speed record.
 In 1967 Donald Campbell achieved 230 miles per hour in Bluebird K7 but unfortunately lost control of the vessel and died instantly.

 You’ll visit Brantwood, a historical house, museum and centre of arts once owned by John Ruskin.
 2019, marks the 200th birthday of Ruskin and therefore they are holding numerous events and exhibitions throughout the year.